gpustack/gpustack/docs/user-guide/inference-backends.md

     1. When users install GPUStack on Linux, macOS and Windows using the installation script, vox-box is automatically installed.
     2. Support Nvidia GPU, requires the following NVIDIA libraries to be installed [cuBLAS for CUDA 12](https://developer.nvidia.com/cublas), [cuDNN 9 for CUDA 12](https://developer.nvidia.com/cudnn).
-    3. Users intending to use CosyVoice models should note that these models are natively supported on Linux AMD architecture, but are not supported on Linux ARM or Windows architectures.
-On macOS, after running the installation script, the following script need to be run manually.
+    3. Users intending to use CosyVoice models should note that these models are natively supported on Linux AMD architecture and macOS, but are not supported on Linux ARM or Windows architectures.
-    ```bash
-    # For macOS, you need to manually install `openfst`, `pynini`, and `wetextprocessing` after installing `gpustack` to make `cosyvoice` work:
-    brew install openfst
-    export CPLUS_INCLUDE_PATH=$(brew --prefix openfst)/include
-    export LIBRARY_PATH=$(brew --prefix openfst)/lib
-    pipx runpip gpustack install pynini==2.1.6
-    pipx runpip gpustack install wetextprocessing==1.0.4.1
-    ```

 ### Supported Models